Is Turkey Bad For Dogs? & Other Thanksgiving Foods

 high angle view of golden retriever near family holding glasses of white wine during thanksgiving dinner

-It’s tempting to slip Fido a piece of Thanksgiving turkey or lunch meat, but could turkey harm your dog?
-Learn the answers and some alternatives.
-Also, enjoy a yummy turkey treat recipe to make with your Thanksgiving leftovers.
+I know it’s tempting to slip Fido a piece of Thanksgiving turkey or lunch meat.
+But could turkey harm your dog?
+A little won’t hurt, but here’s what you need to know and remember what to avoid.
+We also share a yummy dog turkey treat recipe to make with your Thanksgiving leftovers.

 Can Dogs Eat Turkey?
 Is It Bad For Dogs?